carwynellis/arrow-kt-examples/README.md

 # arrow-kt-examples

-Examples from the docs from arrow-kt.io
+Examples from the docs at http://arrow-kt.io/docs/